matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugins/CoreVisualizations/Metrics/Formatter/Numeric.md

     - `$report` ([`Report`](../../../../../Piwik/Plugin/Report.md)) &mdash;
        The report the table belongs to.
     - `$metricsToFormat` (`string[]`|`null`) &mdash;
-       Whitelist of names of metrics to format.
+       Allow a list of names of metrics to format.
     - `$formatAll` (`boolean`) &mdash;
        If true, will also apply formatting to non-processed metrics like revenue.
 This parameter is not currently supported and subject to change.
 - It does not return anything or a mixed result.